 - 2.1.
 Any information, documentation, or records that are produced internally or held by the Service or held by contractors or third parties on our behalf, are covered by the FOIA. - 2.1.1.
-To be a valid FOI request it: - must be in writing - needs to clearly describe the information being requested - can be made by an individual or an organisation - can be received by letter, fax or e-mail - state the name of the applicant and a correspondence address (e-mail is fine). - 2.1.2.
+To be a valid FOI request it: - must be in writing - needs to clearly describe the information being requested - can be made by an individual or an organisation - can be received by any means, including, letter, fax, email, via our website or via social media - state the name of the applicant and a correspondence address (email is fine). - 2.1.2.
 Requests can be about any subject, held in any format and do not have to quote the FOIA.
-Any letter, fax, or email to a public authority asking for information is a request for recorded information under the Act. - 2.1.3.
+Any request sent via any means to a public authority asking for information is a request for recorded information under the Act. - 2.1.3.
 Requests are applicant and motive blind.
-Consideration should only be given to the information requested, and not the applicant.

-2.2.
-Responding to a request
+Consideration should only be given to the information requested, and not the applicant. - 2.2.
+Responding to a request - 2.2.1.

-- 2.2.1.
 We have 20 working days to respond to a valid FOI request. - 2.2.2.
-The Information Management Team co-ordinate responses to requests to make sure we are consistent in our responses and we meet the requirements of the FOIA.
+The Information Governance Team co-ordinate responses to requests to make sure we are consistent in our responses, and we meet the requirements of the FOIA.
 They collate the required information received from the relevant department(s) and determine what we can release. - 2.2.3.
-If asked to provide information to respond to a FOIA request, you must do so within the timescale detailed by the Information Management Team so they can respond within 20 working days. - 2.2.4.
+If asked to provide information to respond to a FOIA request, you must do so within the timescale detailed by the Information Governance Team so they can respond within 20 working days.

+2.2.4.
 In our duty to provide advice and assistance, we will always try to supply the information in a format accessible to the requestor.